greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_r.html.md

     For the R installation included with the Greenplum Database PL/R extension, the required R packages are installed with the PL/R extension.
 However, the Matrix package requires a newer version.

-2. From the command line, use the `wget` utility to download the `tar.gz` files for the arm package to the Greenplum Database master host:
+2. From the command line, use the `wget` utility to download the `tar.gz` files for the arm package to the Greenplum Database coordinator host:

     ```
     wget https://cran.r-project.org/src/contrib/Archive/arm/arm_1.5-03.tar.gz